Electronic Application System

 - Relevance of the proposed research in complementing our existing project portfolio

-If the application makes it to stage 3, the final decision on whether the project gets funded rests with the JDRF president (for projects with smaller budgets) or, for all other projects, with the executive research committee of our board of directors (approximately half of this committee are lay people).
+If the application makes it to stage 3, the final decision on whether a project gets funded rests with the JDRF president (for projects with smaller budgets) or, for all other projects, with the executive research committee of our international board of directors (the majority of this committee are lay people).